 SEIR Section 3.A, Impact Overview, Table 3.A-1, Cumulative Projects in the Project Vicinity, p.
 3.A-11, identifies cumulative development projects within a 0.25-mile radius of the project site that are either under construction or undergoing environmental review.
 The cumulative projects include development of new residential units, community and institutional space, and commercial and retail space.
-As described in SEIR Section 3.A.6, Approach to Cumulative Analysis, the City College Board of Trustees adopted the facilities master plan in March 2019 that would provide a strategy for facilities improvement, renovation, replacement, and new construction for City College over the next 10 years.
-The facilities master plan projects are listed in Table 3.A-2, City College Ocean Campus Projects, p.
-3.A-13, and would be subject to separate CEQA review.
+City College is currently preparing an updated facilities master plan that would provide a strategy for facilities improvement, renovation, replacement, and new construction for City College over the next 10 years, and the Recommended Facilities Master Plan is expected to go before City College's Board of Trustees in February 2019.5 The facilities master plan would be subject to separate CEQA review.
+Reasonably foreseeable projects at City College include the cumulative project number 5 (Performing Arts Center) and number 6 (East Basin Parking Structure).^{6,7}